 M3 Surgery 900 Junior Surgery Clerkship

-The faculty and staff of the Surgery Department are dedicated to providing our medical students with a rewarding educational experience while on the Surgery rotation.
+The faculty and staff of the Department of Surgery are dedicated to providing our medical students with a rewarding educational experience while on the Surgery rotation.

 Romano Delcore, M.D., M.B.A., F.A.C.S.